 recovery token.
 A recovery token is a 16-byte unique identifier that is created by CICS (and passed to DBCTL) for each UOW.
 Its lifetime is the same as the UOW.
 The first 8 bytes are the CICS APPLID (in an XRF environment, this is the generic APPLID) and the second 8 bytes are a unit of recovery ID.
 (CICS creates a unit of recovery ID for every UOW.)
-DBCTL validates the recovery token to protect against duplication of units of recovery token by using the /DISP CCTL command.
+DBCTL validates the recovery token to protect against duplication of units of recovery.
+The DBCTL operator can display the recovery token by using the /DISP CCTL command.
 It is also displayed in a number of CICS and IMS messages.
 See also pseudo recovery token.